stiofanEimeid/graphic-design-services/testing.md

 I understand that a lambda function may in fact be the more appropriate approach to take in light of the fact I am making use of Amazon's Web Services to serve images.

+Secondly, when the order status of a design is updated after a revision is submitted, the status is not recognised in the for counter on the profile page that should increment now that the status has changed back to 'Design pending approval'.
 [**Jump to top &uarr;**](#table-of-contents)